Table of Contents

 Vastu colours for living room and dining room

 Colours can impact our well-being and when used aesthetically and in the right combination, it can create a warm atmosphere.
-Colours recommended for the living and dining rooms are off-white, pink, light yellow and other soothing colours.
+Colours recommended for the living rooms and dining rooms are off-white, pink, light yellow and other soothing colours.
 “If the dining area is in the east, then, paint the walls in yellow, saffron or peach.
 If it is in the north, opt for light green and blue colours.
 In the morning, open all the windows and ensure that the room is well ventilated, as sunlight leads to cleansing.
 Avoid watching television while eating.
 Instead, listen to some soothing music,” Dhamani advises.

 Dining room Vastu: Directions and furniture